Sunday Worship Services

 "GRANDS" Small Group

 A group of grandparents meeting to study God's Word and encourage one another as we strive to help our grandchildren follow Jesus.
-This group meets on the first and third Wednesday of each month, 9:30-11:00 am at Lytham Road.
 All grandparents and step-grandparents are welcome.
 Contact: Christine Thompson.

 7 Day Bible Art Challenge